vishalyl02/To-do-app/README.md

 <br>Arrange - Within Tasks: Users can rearrange tasks within the same level.
 <br>Arrange - Within Subtasks: Users can rearrange subtasks under the same main task.
 <br>
-Note: a) Remainder featutre is not fully functional.It is optional to use
+Note: a) Remainder feature is not fully functional.It is optional to use
 <br>
 b) Data Auto Complete is not fully functional.
 <br>